What You Should Remember When Looking for a Job Abroad

 The Three Steps for Moving Your Career Abroad

 To avoid big legal problems and high setup costs, you must target companies that already have offices in both your current country and the country you want to move to.
 These businesses already have the tax and legal setup in place to move staff between offices, making you an easy internal move instead of a "risky new hire."
+Senior professionals often find this path especially productive, and the internal transfer strategy is a cornerstone of how executive-level job searches work at a global scale.

 Use LinkedIn’s search tool to find 15 companies based in your target country (like Germany) that also have a major office in your current city (like Chicago).
 Figure out the exact visa you qualify for (like the Blue Card or H-1B) and research exactly how much it costs and how long it takes to process.